 We have always bought our kids their own ski equipment, so when we arrive at the mountain we go directly to the chair lifts.
 It makes the experience so much more enjoyable.

 Don’t worry about ski poles in the beginning.
 If you’re kids are younger, ski poles might get in the way and create more challenges.
 Consider skipping the ski poles until they get more comfortable.

-It’s also important to get the proper outerwear.
+Remember to get proper outerwear.
 Our kids have Columbia jackets and pants.
-The quality is very good for the price point.
+The quality is good for the price point.
 We don’t want to drop a lot of money on gear that they will quickly grow out of.
 But we also want to make sure the gear is waterproof, breathable and durable.
 You can find seasonal deals on the Columbia website.

 8. Get a Season Pass

 Because we have unlimited access to chair lifts, we can take each day as it comes.
-If we only spend a couple hours on the hill and the kids are tired, then we head back.
+If we only spend a couple hours on the hill and the kids are tired, we head back early.
 If the mountain has poor visibility or the ski conditions aren’t very good, we head back early.

-If you purchase day passes it’s much harder to turn around if you’re not having a good time on the mountain.
+If you purchase day passes it’s harder to turn around if you’re not having a good time.
 You want to get your money’s worth, so you may find yourself pushing your kids too hard.

 This has been a game changer for us.
-It removes the pressure of feeling like you have to spend X amount of hours on the mountain because you just spend X dollars on a day pass.
+It removes the pressure of feeling like you have to spend X number of hours on the mountain because you spent X dollars on a day pass.